QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 ### [NEW] Reflection Probe
 * A probe placed in the middle of the Room Volume to communicate the center and size of the room to QSM
 * There is a Tool available called **EUW_Tool_RoomVolumeHelper** which will automate the process for you
-* This is a new requirement with DLC1/UE5
+* This is not a requirement but Zack HIGHLY RECOMMENDS IT.

 | Property | Description |
 |:---|:---|